tony-joseph/crimson-antispam/README.md

 ### Throttling requests

 With crimson anti-spam, you can restrict the number of requests from an IP address if the requests are happening in quick succession.

+For detecting remote IP address, crimson antispam looks for the REMOTE_ADDR header in request.
+If you are using a reverse proxy, please make sure you are forwarding the appropriate headers to django.

 The default time difference required between two requests is 1000 milliseconds.
 You can override it in your settings as follows

 ```
 ANTISPAM_SETTINGS = {